Amar13121997/Sports_event_analysis/README.md

 To get started with the Olympics Data Analysis:

 Clone the repository to your local machine using git clone https://github.com/your-username/olympics-data-analysis.git.

-Explore the databricks html page  notebook in the Olympics data analysis directory, each covering different aspects of analysis.

 Contribute your insights, visualizations, or improvements by creating pull requests.

 I hope you find this repository informative and engaging!
 Happy analyzing and may the Olympic spirit inspire your data exploration journey! 🏅🎯📊